 But the subject as seen by the camera at greater distance, the lighted object area also appears smaller.
 When ten times more distant, the image dimensions are only 1/10 size, which is 1/10 x 1/10 = 1/100 the area.
 Inverse square law says the light is 1/100 as bright at 10 times distance.
 So 1/100 the light in 1/100 the area is the same apparent intensity, per unit of area.
 It exactly balances out.

-The camera sees the same exposure, regardless of distance.
+The camera sees the same exposure (of this subject area), regardless of distance.
 It is because of the Inverse Square Law that this is true, there is no conflict.

-OK, but what if then you zoom in?
+OK, but while standing there, what if then you zoom in?
 That image becomes larger, why isn't it brighter?

-Right, a focal length 2x longer (100mm vs 50mm) does make the image 2x larger, which is 4x more area which appears lighted, but our zoomed camera view sees only 1/4 of that larger area now (the overall scene).
+Right, a focal length 2x longer (100mm vs 50mm) does make the image 2x larger, which is 4x more area which appears lighted.
+Same total light intensity is "diluted" over 4x more area.
 But f/stop is focal length / aperture diameter, so 2x more focal length is a 2x wider aperture diameter for the same f/stop number.
 This larger aperture diameter is 4x more window area to let in light.
-This balances out exactly again, 4x more light window area to balance the 1/4x smaller image area our lens sees.
+This balances out exactly again, 4x more light window area to balance the 1/4x smaller "light per unit area" that our lens sees.
 This is why f/stop is defined that way, so f/4 is the same f/4 exposure on any lens of any size.

 That's it, but said again with more words: